HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 {{ figure_markup(
     image="important-props.png",
-    caption="The top properties that !important is applied to by percent of pages.", description="TODO",
-    chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPMUe75uC8laUvzfECAPpT9fPoTdZA6FYDULorsUzKVmLmagphzh1UoXRcmyd6a3gxqr6dxIhmJyv5/pubchart?oid=1202340370&format=interactive",
+    caption="The top properties that `!important` is applied to by percent of pages.", description="Bar chart showing the most popular properties used with !important.
+For mobile pages, the values are display on 83% of pages, color on 77%, width on 76%, height on 74%, padding on 72%, background, background-color, and margin each on 70%, border on 69%, and finally font-size on 64%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPMUe75uC8laUvzfECAPpT9fPoTdZA6FYDULorsUzKVmLmagphzh1UoXRcmyd6a3gxqr6dxIhmJyv5/pubchart?oid=1202340370&format=interactive",
     height="604",
     sheets_gid="377488072",